Joint Communication and Channel Discrimination: Minimax and Neyman-Pearson

 \subsection{Minimax discrimination criterion}

 In some applications, the two types of discrimination error probabilities are treated equally, and one wishes to control (i.e. minimize) the maximum of the two, defined for a given code as:

-This gives rise to the following asymptotic trade-off. \begin{definition} A rate-exponent tuple $(R,E)$ is said to be achievable under the minimax discrimination criterion if there exists a sequence of $\left(n,|\mathcal{M}_n|\right)$-codes as defined in Section \ref{subsec:codes} such that $ \lim_{n \to \infty} P_{\mathrm{e},n} = 0$ and
+This gives rise to the following asymptotic trade-off. \begin{definition} A tuple $(R,E)$ is said to be achievable under the minimax channel discrimination criterion if for every $\epsilon > 0$, and provided that $n$ is large enough, there exists an $(n,M_n)$-code with